NBA/William D. Revelli Composition Contest

 Each year the contest receives approximately 50-80 entries from all over the world.
 Entries range in scope and quality and are from new to well established veteran composers.
 During the evaluation process, entries are narrowed down to a select number of finalists, which are brought to Chicago each December during the Midwest International Band and Orchestra Clinic.
 There, a panel of leading public school, university, and military band directors meets to determine a winner.

 Each year, the NBA William D. Revelli Memorial Composition Contest Committee gathers at the Midwest Conference to select the piece they believe best reflects the mission to help further the cause of quality literature for bands in America.
-The 2021 winner is Frank Ticheli with his winning work titled Lux Perpetua.
+The 2024 winner is David Biedenbender with his winning work titled Enigma.

 Contest Selection Committee